JakubKarasek/auth_test_app/readme.md

 An auth app for testing purposes.
-Logout, secrets creation to be implemented.
+Secrets creation to be implemented.